Welcome to EPROM Hut!

 I'm looking for preprogrammed chips.
 What do you have in stock?

 I always keep 1702As in stock.
-I also have small quantities of some 27xx chips that can be purchased pre-programmed.
+I also maintain quantities of other 27xx chips that can be purchased pre-programmed, including 2708, 2716, 2732, 2764, 27128 and 27256 variants.
 The programmed chips you receive may be from Intel or another manufacturer, may be NOS or used, and will always be verfied working.
 These will sadly not have the fancy gold and ceramic packages -- those scarce variants are prized by chip collectors (and gold harvesters).

 I'm doing a restoration and a fancy gold and ceramic EPROM would look awesome on my board!
 Can you help?